umjammer/vavi-nio-file-discutils/README.md

 To work with this, four Meta packages have been created:

-* discUtils.complete: Everything, like before
+* complete: Everything, like before
-* discUtils.containers: such as VMDK, VHD, VHDX
+* containers: such as VMDK, VHD, VHDX
-* discUtils.fileSystems: such as NTFS, FAT, EXT
+* fileSystems: such as NTFS, FAT, EXT
-* discUtils.Transports: such as NFS
+* transports: such as NFS
+* partitions: such as apple, bios, pc98

 #### Note on detections

 vavi-nio-file-discutils has a number of detection helpers.
 These provide services like "which filesystem is this stream?".
 For this to work, you must register your filesystem providers with the discUtils core.
 To do this, write:

     META-INF/services/`class name`

-Where `class name` is the classes you wish to register.
-Note that the metapackages have helpers:
+Where `class name` is the classes you wish to register.:

-    META-INF/services/discUtils.core.internal.VirtualDiskFactory // From discUtils.complete
+    META-INF/services/discUtils.core.internal.VirtualDiskFactory // From complete
-    META-INF/services/discUtils.core.internal.LogicalVolumeFactory // From discUtils.containers
+    META-INF/services/discUtils.core.internal.LogicalVolumeFactory // From containers
-    META-INF/services/discUtils.core.vfs.VfsFileSystemFactory // From discUtils.fileSystems
+    META-INF/services/discUtils.core.vfs.VfsFileSystemFactory // From fileSystems
-    META-INF/services/discUtils.core.internal.VirtualDiskTransport // From discUtils.Transports
+    META-INF/services/discUtils.core.internal.VirtualDiskTransport // From transports
+    META-INF/services/discUtils.core.partitions.PartitionTableFactory // From partitions

 ## How to use the Library